We have been having an expat experience in the wonderful country of Portugal for the last few months and absolutely loving it.

 Oh the Sights!

 I am one of those runners who carries my iPhone with me more for the purpose of taking random photos than anything else.
 The opportunity for these occasions comes up most frequently around Cascais where we live.
 Gorgeous historic buildings, narrow cobblestone streets, Atlantic ocean views and idyllic little beach coves just a few of the sights that will stop me in my tracks.
-Sometimes it’s just the pure awe of the history around me, such a contrast to our relatively new country Australia.
+Sometimes it’s just the pure awe of the architectural history around me, such a contrast to the relatively new architecture of Australia.
 I do make sure I stop and take a real moment, with no camera, to feel the beauty of what I witness right then and there.

 Sintra National Park